redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

 The dashboard is read only by default.
 You can change the permissions, see the [full documentation](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.2/html/deploying_an_overcloud_with_containerized_red_hat_ceph/adding-ceph-dashboard#proc_changing-the-default-permissions) for the procedures keeping in mind that changes made could be overwritten by the Director.

 1. The VIP address and the Ceph admin credentials are contained within the all.yml file on the Undercloud Director.

     ```
     (undercloud) [stack@undercloud ~]$ sudo grep -e dashboard_admin_password -e dashboard_frontend_vip /var/lib/mistral/myproject/ceph-ansible/group_vars/all.yml
     dashboard_admin_password: ********************
     dashboard_frontend_vip: 10.10.0.137
     (undercloud) [stack@undercloud ~]$
     ```
+    > NOTE: If the Dashboard was deployed on the external network, the dashboard_frontend_vip will still contain an IP from the ctlplane network.
+To get the external network IP address and view the HAProxy configuration, login to a control node and execute the following:

+    ``` hl_lines="3"
+    $ sudo grep -A13 dashboard /var/lib/config-data/puppet-generated/haproxy/etc/haproxy/haproxy.cfg
+    listen ceph_dashboard
+    bind 10.1.0.95:8444 transparent
+    mode http
+    balance source
+    http-check expect rstatus 2[0-9][0-9]
+    http-request set-header X-Forwarded-Proto https if { ssl_fc }
+    http-request set-header X-Forwarded-Proto http if !{ ssl_fc }
+    http-request set-header X-Forwarded-Port %[dst_port]
+    option httpchk HEAD /
+    option httplog
+    option forwardfor
+    server osp-blm-controller-0.storage.localdomain 10.40.0.108:8444 check fall 5 inter 2000 rise 2
+    server osp-blm-controller-1.storage.localdomain 10.40.0.178:8444 check fall 5 inter 2000 rise 2
+    server osp-blm-controller-2.storage.localdomain 10.40.0.160:8444 check fall 5 inter 2000 rise 2
+    ```
-2. Given that the VIP is on the private network, open a sshuttle VPN connection using the undercloud director.
+2. If the VIP is on a private network, open a sshuttle VPN connection using the undercloud director.

+    > NOTE: In Hextupleo, the external network still requires the use of sshuttle.

     ```
     bmclaren@bmclaren-mac ~ % sshuttle -r stack@blm-ospinstall 10.10.0.0/24